 Kathryn Cowen is a Sydney based visual artist working primarily with the medium of paint.
 Her interest in space, time and memory drives her to create landscapes populated with strange characters and dwellings as portals to a place that is “Other”.

 Kathryn studied painting at the National Art School, Sydney, where she was a finalist in the John Olsen Prize for Drawing and winner of the Chroma Paints Award, graduating with a Bachelor Fine Arts (Hons) in 2007.
-Since this time she has exhibited in both Sydney and Melbourne.
-Kathryn has been a finalist in the Fisher’s Ghost Art Prize, Waverley Art Prize, Portia Geach Memorial Award, Lethbridge Art Award, Willoughby Art Prize and the National Contemporary Arts Competition.
-During 2015 Kathryn was a recipient of the National Art School: International and Interstate Artist-in-Residence Program at Hill End, NSW.
-Work based on this residency was exhibited at The Broadhurst Gallery, Hazlehurst Regional Gallery and Arts Centre in September 2017.
+Since this time she has exhibited in solo and group exhibitions across a variety of commercial, artist run and institutional galleries.
+Kathryn has been a finalist in the Calleen Art Prize, the Fisher’s Ghost Art Prize, Waverley Art Prize, Portia Geach Memorial Award, Lethbridge Art Award, Willoughby Art Prize and the National Contemporary Arts Competition.
+During 2015 Kathryn participated in the National Art School: International and Interstate Artist-in-Residence Program at Hill End, NSW; and in 2018 joined the Movers and Shapers Collective for a residency at Turondale, NSW.